Arc’teryx Proton FL Hoody

 See the Women's Arc'teryx Proton FL See the Men's Arc'teryx Proton FL

 Made to move with you during high-output activities, active insulation jackets—like those in Arc’teryx’s Proton collection—merge warmth and weather resistance with class-leading breathability.
-For spring 2019, the Proton FL ("fast and light") joins the LT ("lightweight") as the lighter and more summer-specific jacket.
+A couple years ago, the Proton FL ("fast and light") joined the LT ("lightweight") as the lighter and more summer-specific jacket.
 We wore the women’s Proton FL while backpacking in the Grand Canyon and running, climbing, and skate skiing outside of Bend, Oregon, and were surprised by how much we were able to accomplish in the jacket without wanting to take it off.
-Below we break down the Arc’teryx Proton FL’s warmth, breathability, mobility and comfort, weather protection, weight, fit and sizing, and more.
 To see how the Proton FL stacks up, see our article on the best synthetic jackets.

 Arc’teryx bills the Proton FL as a summer alpine and rock climbing layer, which is reflected in its lightweight build and synthetic insulation.
 Stuffed with a thin layer of polyester Octa Loft—known for its breathability and temperature-regulating abilities—the jacket provides that small dose of warmth during activities where a t-shirt or light baselayer just won’t cut it.
 I now routinely find myself reaching for the Proton FL in situations where I previously paired a baselayer (like the NW Alpine Black Spider Hoody) with a wind jacket (most often the Patagonia Houdini).
 Compared to this combination, the Proton FL performs much better across the board, with added breathability and freedom of movement in a lightweight package.
 In short, the Proton FL quickly has shifted from a jacket I didn’t know I needed to one I now can’t live without.